Jeymz/certificate-manager/readme.md

        "default": "US" // <- 2 character Country Code
      }
    },
   "validDomains": [
     "example.com" // <- This is used to validate cert request hostnames not alternate names ],
-   ...
+  "defaultIntermediate": "intermediate", // <- Intermediate CA used for server certificates ...
    ```

 3. Set a CA passphrase in your environment variables and run setup.